allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ### Inverted index

 The basic data structure full-text search uses is the [inverted index](https://en.wikipedia.org/wiki/Inverted_index).
-Basically, it is a map from keywords into sorted lists of document IDs, so-called postings lists.
+Basically, it is a map from keywords to sorted lists of document IDs, so-called postings lists.
 The specific data structures used to implement this mapping are many, but are not relevant here.
 What matters, is that for a single-word query, this index can find matching documents very fast: it actually contains a ready-to-use answer.
 The same structure can, of course, be used not only for words: for example in a numeric index, we may have a ready-to-use list with IDs of documents which contain the value 123 in a specific field.